 There are multiple approaches to tumor testing for somatic alterations.
-With targeted gene panel testing, a number of different genes can be assessed simultaneously.
-These targeted panels can differ substantially in the genes that are included, and they can be tailored to individual tumor types.
-Targeted gene panels limit the data to be analyzed and include only known genes, which makes the interpretation more straightforward than in whole exome or whole genome techniques.
-In addition, greater depth of coverage is possible with targeted panels, compared with WES or WGS.
+With targeted multi-gene testing, a number of different genes can be assessed simultaneously.
+These targeted multi-gene tests can differ substantially in the genes that are included, and they can be tailored to individual tumor types.
+Targeted multi-gene testing limits the data to be analyzed and includes only known genes, which makes the interpretation more straightforward than in whole exome or whole genome techniques.
+In addition, greater depth of coverage is possible with targeted multi-gene testing, compared with WES or WGS.
 Depth of coverage refers to the number of times a nucleotide has been sequenced; a greater depth of coverage has fewer sequencing errors.
 Deep coverage also aids in differentiating sequencing errors from single nucleotide polymorphisms.

 WES and WGS are far more extensive techniques and aim to uncover mutations in known genes and in genes not suspected a priori.
 The discovery of a mutation that is unexpected for a particular tumor type can lead to the use of a directed therapeutic, which could improve patient outcome.
 WES generates sequence data of the coding regions of the genome (representing approximately 1% of the human genome), rather than the entire genome (WGS).
 Consequently, WES is less expensive than WGS.

 Noncoding variants can be identified using WGS but cannot be identified using WES.
 The use of WGS is limited by cost and the vast bioinformatics needed for interpretation.
 Although the costs of sequencing have dropped precipitously, the analysis remains formidable.